 You may also find this video on how to remove fruit juice stains from carpet helpful.

 Do you have your own stain removal tip for removing stains from pomegranates?
-If so, submit your tip about removing stains caused by pomegranates here.
+If so, submit your tip for removing these stains here.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.